 - Pinch of saffron threads

-- 1 medium zucchini, sliced into 1/4 inch half-rounds
+- 1 medium zucchini, quartered and sliced into thin (1/4 inch) pieces

 - In 3-quart pan, heat 1 tablespoon butter and olive oil over medium-high heat.
 Add rice and stir continuously until edges of kernels are translucent; about 3 to 4 minutes.